Understanding structured settlements can be confusing at times.

-From there, structured settlements made their way into common law legal systems, including England, Australia, and the United States.
+From there, structured settlements made their way into common law legal systems, including in England, Australia, and the United States.

 Structured settlements took advantage of two changing elements in personal injury law:

-- Rising personal injury settlement amounts
+- Rising personal injury settlement amounts, and

-- Changing IRS law that waived tax liability
+- Changing IRS law that waived tax liability.

 In the US, structured settlements serve as an option in personal injury cases, including pharmaceutical injury and product liability cases.